HIDGlobalDocs/style-guide/docs/a-to-z/c/combo-box.md

 # combo box

 Two words.
 Use only in content for a technical audience to describe a box in which the user can enter or select a value.
 Don't use in content for a general audience.
-Instead, refer to it as a *box,* using the label provided in the UI.
+Instead, refer to it as a *box*, using the label provided in the UI.

 Use *enter* to indicate that the user can either type an item in the box or select an item in the list.
-Or just say *For \<Control name>, enter \<value>.*
+Or just say *For \<Control name>, enter \<value>*.

 ## Examples